Jhaser/TicTacToe/README.md

 # TicTacToe
-Learnt from others via stackoverflow
+Put together via consulting stackoverflow

 - made use of List<>T as it was one of the latest class type i learnt
 - organized my code via modular programming which made debugging hella easier